 Available Conservation Measures

 Conservation measures provided to species listed as endangered or threatened under the Act include recognition, requirements for Federal protection, and prohibitions against certain practices.
-Recognition through listing results in public awareness, and encourages and results in conservation actions by Federal governments, private agencies and groups, and individuals.
+Recognition through listing results in public awareness, and encourages and results in conservation Start Printed Page 77340actions by Federal governments, private agencies and groups, and individuals.

 Section 7(a) of the Act, as amended, and as implemented by regulations at 50 CFR part 402, requires Federal agencies to evaluate their actions within the United States or on the high seas with respect to any species that is proposed or listed as endangered or threatened, and with respect to its critical habitat, if any is being designated.
 However, given that the African penguin is not native to the United States, no critical habitat is being proposed for designation in this rule.